 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
+Author Name: __Ms.
+Phoebe & Dr. Leung__ (Step: 2.1-2.11__) (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+Phoebe: In nerve conduction studies, standardized technical procedure and side-to-side comparison are both important because it can increase the reliability.
+Take the patient’s clinical information before the test, including signs and symptoms etc. Make sure the body landmark, hand, limb and body position are consistent every time.

+Dr. Leung: In ultrasound assessment, make sure the ultrasound parameters are consistent.
+Choose appropriate frequency, size of the probes for assessment.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

+EMG: EMG can be used as the golden standard test for confirming axonal degeneration.
+Further validation studies can be used to examine reliability and validity between golden standard test and our assessment package.

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Author Name: _Leung Kowk-Pui___ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Author Name: Dr.Ip Wing-Yuk_ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+This technique paved the way for researchers to explore innovative use of ultrasound in diagnosing carpal tunnel syndrome.
+In further longitudinal studies, we will discuss if better prognosis can be predicted or treatment effectiveness can be improved with involvement of this assessment package.

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.

+There are no hazardous reagnets or instruments in this assessment package.
+It can be safely applied in clinical settings.

-Author Name: ___(Write your answer here in the form of a spoken statement.
+Author Name: _Dr.
+Ip Wing-Yuk_(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Thank you for following the instructions and addressing our questions.
 We will incorporate your answers/suggestions and send you the finalized script before your shoot.
 You will also receive detailed shoot preparation instructions in the email accompanying the finalized script.